 Stefanie’s Publishing Journey

 It all began when Stefanie published her first novel at age five.
 It was about cats, and she also illustrated it herself (how cute).
 She dreamed of becoming a writer, but outside pressure led her to human resources.
 On her honeymoon, Stefanie devoured romance novels, and told her husband about her dream to write.
 He told her it was the perfect place to get started, and Stefanie returned to her passion at long last.
-Stefanie’s first book got picked up by Harlequin, and since then she has published over 20 books in the last seven years.
+Stefanie’s first book got picked up by Harlequin, and since then she has published over 20 books.

 The Writing Routine: Staying on Task

 Stefanie uses the morning to do lower level tasks and exercise, then starts writing at 11/11:30 when she has fully woken up.
 She does her first draft writing earlier in the day, then copyedits and line edits are done later when her creativity has exhausted itself.
 When she transitioned from writing part-time to full-time, it took six months for Stefanie to establish a routine and stay focused while working from home.
 She now uses a spreadsheet to schedule her day and what she wants to accomplish using the Pacemaker application.
 This program provides a breakdown of daily word count requirements based on novel length, due date, and an extra week to give the manuscript a full working over.
 This system reduces anxiety, particularly because she juggles multiple publishers and deadlines, on top of working on her own projects.
 The energy levels for one project may exhaust themselves in a day, then when she switches to another project, she has renewed energy.
 This is why having multiple projects to work on makes Stefanie more productive.